 The Shepard Industrial Area Structure Plan (ASP) area includes approximately 773 hectares (1910 acres) of land in the southeast of Rocky View County adjacent on its westside to the City of Calgary.
-It is located immediately east of Range Road 284; north of the CP Rail mainline right-of-way; south of the abandoned rail right-of-way, approximately one-half mile north of TWP RD232; and west of Range Road 282 (see Map 2: Plan Area).
+It is located immediately east of Range Road 284; north of the CP Rail mainline right-of-way; south of the abandoned rail right-of-way, approximately one-half mile north of TWP RD232; and west of Range Road 282 (see Map 1: Plan Area).

-The ASP area consists of primarily un-subdivided quarter sections, larger farming parcels, and a few smaller parcels, mostly light industrial uses.
-The area has been identified as a future growth corridor for industrial development in the Intermunicipal Development Plan (IDP) between Rocky View County and the City of Calgary (see Figure 3: County-City IDP Growth Areas).
+The ASP area consists of primarily un-subdivided quarter sections, larger farming parcels, and a few smaller parcels, mostly light industrial uses (see Map 2: Parcels Index).
+The area has been identified as a City of Calgary future growth corridor for industrial development in the Intermunicipal Development Plan (IDP) between Rocky View County and the City of Calgary (see Figure 3: County-City IDP Growth Areas).
 Shepard Industrial Area will provide direct access to the future potential CP Rail Intermodal site.